 Properties of Stainless Steel

-Stainless steel has different corrosion properties which includes being non-corrosive, rust-resistant steel, which is simply designated as stainless steel.
+Stainless steel has different corrosion properties which include being non-corrosive, rust-resistant steel, which is simply designated as stainless steel.
 In comparison with aluminium, stainless steel is approximately 3 times heavier.

 Stainless steel, like steel itself, is an alloy.
 An alloy always consists of different materials.
 Among the most frequent alloying elements in non-corrosive stainless steel is chrome, where nickel, molybdenum and further elements are used for special requirements.